 In reality, it might actually be better to have your tooth treated with a root canal.
 During endodontic therapy, the infected or dying nerve is removed from the inside of your tooth.
 This step eliminates the source of discomfort and delays further infection.
-But a lot of people think that root canals have to hurt and would rather get their tooth pulled.
+But a lot of people think that root canals have to hurt and would rather get their teeth pulled.

 When you have a tooth extracted — regardless of the reason — it creates extra space inside of your mouth that wasn’t supposed to be there.
 This open gap can alter the alignment of the teeth on either side, causing them to drift inwards.
 One by one, the teeth gradually start leaning until your entire arch is affected.

-Not only are adjacent teeth impacted by tooth loss, opposing teeth are as well!
+Not only are adjacent teeth impacted by tooth loss, but opposing teeth are also as well!
 When a tooth no longer has a biting partner, it will start to erupt further out of its natural socket, looking for something to bite against.

 So not only does tooth loss affect the area’s immediate neighbors, it alters your entire smile.

 That being said, there are instances where having a tooth removed is in your smile’s best interest.
 For instance, severe damage that can’t be repaired, aggressive periodontal disease, or a dental emergency.
 When that’s the case, you’ll want to find a solution for replacing your missing tooth as quickly as possible, such as a dental implant or bridge.

 Endodontic therapy is designed to protect your tooth and help it function for several more years.
 Even though your tooth is no longer “alive” after a root canal, it’s still capable of working alongside of its partners when we reinforce it with a full-coverage crown.